VSangarya/SE22-group23-HW1/code/README.md

-# This directory contains code for a financial calculator.
+# This directory contains code for hw2.